M3ssman/make-exercises-math/README.md

 * mult_N999_N99
 * mult_N999_N999
 * div_even
+* add_fraction
+* sub_fraction
-* addFraction
+* mult_fraction
-* subFraction
+* div_fraction

-The Naming Convention reflects each Definition intends.
-Therefore, "addN50N10" means: "give me Exercises of Addition, where the first Summand is between 0-50 and the second between 0-19".

-The "subN99N19Nof10" means: "give me Exercises of Subtraction, where the Minuend is between 1-99, the Subtrahend is between 0-19 and the final Difference is a multiple of 10".
-Under the hood, each simple Subtraction Exercise assures a positive Difference, since the Minuend is garanteed to be larger than what gets subtracted.
-Per default, it creates a Set of 12 Exercises for each requested ExerciseType.
+The Name reflects the intents.
+What the Parts `add` or `div` stand for, is self-explanatory.
+The Operations are sometimes mixed with the numerical Ranges, to  signal the Numerical Range, especially in the beginning for [1 ..
+20] or [1 ..
+100].
+Therefore, `subN99N19Nof10` means: "Subtraction Exercises, where the Minuend is between 1-99, the Subtrahend is between 0-19 and the final Difference is a multiple of 10".

-The "addN50N25subN20" contains 2 operations and means therefore: "first add 2 Numbers and then subract from this intermediate Result the third Number".

-This way, the "add_add_" just sums 3 Numbers.
-To reduce difficulty, the first Summand is within Range N100, the 2nd between 5-25 and the last one somewhere between 0-20.

-The "divN100WithRest" generates an Exercise of Division, with the Dividend between 10-100, the Divisor 2-12 and an optional Rest Part which divides the Result with a capital "R" if it exists.

-The "add_add_carry" will create an Exercise with 3 Summands that involves additional Carry Logic.
+If explicite Numerical Ranges are missing, it is using defaults depending on the Exercises Type.
+The Fraction Exercises operate per default with Rational Numbers in a rather small Range [1/8 | 1/12 ...
+2/3].

+If the token `carry` is included, the Exercises Extension involves additional Carry Logic.
 In order to output each term independently, it returns an Array containing all involved Terms.

-The "sub_carry" creates an Exercise with a Subtrahend between 1500-9999 and a Minuend up to 1500.
-Alike with the "add_add_carry" it returns marks for the carry Digits.

-The "mult_N999_N9x" creates Exercises with full Extensions where the first Factor is between 100 ..
-999 and the second one, starting as plain multiplier, ranges from 2 ..
-10 | 10 ..
-99 | 100 ..
-999. Picking the last Type, "mult_N999_N999" can result up to 3 extensions matrices and an aggregation stage, since the multiplicand spans a maximum of 3 digits.
-This additional stage sums the extensions values with common add_add_ logic.
-~~Please note, that it's up to the user to handle these extensions, there are no marks included.~~ For the first flavour there's a default rendering included, which renders each digit as a multiple of ten.
-An extension line from a mulitplication with zero gets erased and stays blank.

-With "div_even" you get a implementation of divison Exercises, where the Dividend is in range 500 ..
-9999 and the Divisor is between 2 ..
-99.

-The Fraction Exercises operate per default with Rational Numbers in a rather small Range [1/12 ...
-3].
+See `src/exercises.math.options.ts` for further Details.

 ## Example Usage

 Please go to [http://github.com/M3ssman/make-exercises-math-app](http://github.com/M3ssman/make-exercises-math-app) for further Explanations.

-## Local Installation in your Project
+## Installation
 After forking or cloning the Repository, switch to your local Repository root-Folder and run
 ```
 npm i make-exercise-math --save